-Once you’ve got a nice buffer, you’re more free to take on risks in your investments, career, or business.
+Once you’ve got a nice financial buffer, you’re more free to take on risks in your investments, career, or business.
 And sometimes, those big risks pay off in spades.
 Think about it.
 What type of moves would you make if you knew you wouldn’t end up in abject poverty thanks to your savings buffer?

 Maybe you’d be more willing to negotiate a raise and a promotion without fear of rebuke?
 Maybe you’d be more willing to join a promising startup for less pay, but more equity upside?
 Or maybe you’d have more courage to negotiate a severance to start your own business.